 The accompanying interim condensed consolidated financial statements have been prepared as though the Company will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
 The Company has limited capital resources and has incurred recurring operating losses and negative cash flows from operations since inception.
-As of March 31, 2023, the Company had an accumulated deficit of approximately \$373.8 million and net cash used in operating activities was approximately \$0.1 million during the three months ended March 31, 2023.
+As of March 31, 2024, the Company had an accumulated deficit of approximately \$405.4 million and net cash used in operating activities was approximately \$6.1 million during the three months ended March 31, 2024.
 Management expects to continue to incur operating losses and negative cash flows from operations in the future.
 The Company has financed its operations to date from proceeds from the sale of common stock, warrants, loans, convertible promissory notes, collaboration agreements and royalty sales.

-As of March 31, 2023, the Company had cash, cash equivalents, and restricted cash of \$36.1 million, which it believes will be sufficient to meet the Company's operating commitments for the next 12 months from the date its financial statements are issued.
+As of March 31, 2024, the Company had cash, cash equivalents, and restricted cash of \$34.9 million, which it believes will be sufficient to meet the Company's operating commitments for the next 12 months from the date its financial statements are issued.
 The process of drug development can be costly and the timing and outcomes of clinical trials is uncertain.
 The assumptions upon which the Company has based its estimates are routinely evaluated and may be subject to change.
 The actual amount of the Company's expenditures will vary depending upon many factors, including, but not limited to, the design, timing and duration of future clinical trials, the progress of the Company's research and development programs, the infrastructure to support a commercial enterprise, and the level of financial resources available.
 The Company can adjust its operating plan spending levels based on the timing of future clinical trials, which are predicated upon adequate funding to complete the trials.
 The Company routinely evaluates the status of its clinical development programs as well as potential strategic options.

-The Company will need to raise additional capital in order to continue to fund operations and fully fund any potential later stage clinical development programs.
+The Company will need to raise additional capital to continue to fund operations and fully fund any potential later stage clinical development programs.
 The Company believes that it will be able to obtain additional working capital through equity financings or other arrangements to fund future operations; however, there can be no assurance that such additional financing, if available, can be obtained on terms acceptable to the Company.
 If the Company is unable to obtain such additional financing, future operations would need to be scaled back or discontinued.

 Further, if the Company does not satisfy The Nasdaq Capital Market continued listing requirements, its common stock may be subject to delisting, which could impact the Company's ability to complete additional equity financings on terms acceptable to the Company.
-On December 1, 2022, the Company received a deficiency letter from Nasdaq notifying the Company that for the last 30 consecutive business days, its minimum Market Value of Listed Securities ("MVLS") was below the minimum of \$35 million required for continued listing on The Nasdaq Capital Market pursuant to Nasdaq Listing Rule 5550(b)(2).
-In accordance with the listing rules of Nasdaq, the Company has been provided an initial period of 180 calendar days, or until May 30, 2023, to regain compliance.
-If compliance is not achieved by May 30, 2023, the Company expects that Nasdaq would provide written notification that its securities are subject to delisting.
+On April 10, 2024, the Company received a deficiency letter from The Nasdaq Stock Market LLC ("Nasdaq") notifying the Company that for the last 31 consecutive business days, the market value of listed securities ("MVLS requirement") for its common stock had been below the minimum MVLS requirement of \$35 million pursuant to Nasdaq Listing Rule 5550(b)(2).
+In accordance with the listing rules of Nasdaq, the Company has been provided with a grace period of 180 calendar days, or until October 7, 2024, to regain compliance.
+If the Company does not regain compliance within the grace period, the Company expects that Nasdaq would provide notice that its securities are subject to delisting.